thediogostein/odin-sign-up-form/README.md

 # odin-sign-up-form

+Project Sign-up Form [Intermediate HTML and CSS] - The Odin Project

-This is the Project: Sign Up form for The Odin Project
+This is a project that I coded for The Odin Project, Intermediate HTML and CSS.

+You can check the requirements at https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form